stombeur/open-eid/README.md

 ## Using

-You can use the library with a simple URL `open-eid:` followed by your redirection URL.
+You can use Open-eID with a simple URL starting with `open-eid:` followed by your redirection URL.

 The card data is "sent" to your redirection URL using the "hash" part (right after `#`).